 - Safety because we have paranoid parents waiting back home

-- Food because majority of us are vegetarians and love our spices
+- Food because the majority of us are vegetarians and love our spices

 - Visa because we are still a third world country